 - PHY 451 Introduction to Solid State Physics 3 hrs.
 A course including crystal structure, lattice dynamics, electron states in periodic potential, semiconductor, magnetism, magnetic resonance, superconductivity, and point defects in solids.
 Prerequisites: PHY 421 (Offered as needed) - PHY 453 Introduction to Nuclear Physics 3 hrs.
 A course including radioactivity; half life, passage of radiation through matter; isotopes; chart of nuclides; nucleus; mass charge; radii; alpha emission; beta decay theory; Fermi's theory; internal conversion; Electron capture; Deuteron problem; neutron; slowing down; chain reacting pile; and elementary particles.
-Prerequisites: PHY 201 and PHY 421 (Offered as needed) - PHY 460 Selected Topics in Physics 3 hrs.
-A course designed to provide students an opportunity to study applied courses that are not offered in other existing physics courses.
+Prerequisites: PHY 201 and PHY 421 (Offered as needed) - PHY 455 Fundamentals of Nano-Technology 3 hrs.
+This is an interdisciplinary course dealing with applications of nanotechnology to sciences and engineering.
+Topics include instrumentation in Nanotechnology like electron microscopes, atomic force microscopes and molecular beam epitaxy; fabrication of nanopowders, carbon nanotubes, nanomaterials and their applications to insulation materials, machine tools, batteries and medical implants; electrical and mechanical properties of carbon nanotubes, nanobiosensors, photonic applications of nanotechnology including nanolithography; nanoelectronics with nanofabrication using E- beam and UV lithography, single electron transistors, new effects of nanoparticle coatings including application to solar cells; future applications including quantum computing, nanorobots and nanomedicine.
+Prerequisites: ????(Offered Fall) - PHY 460 Selected Topics in Physics 3 hrs.
+A course designed to provide students an opportunity to study applied topics that are not offered in other existing physics courses.
 When this course is offered, the particular topic to be studied will be reflected in the course title.
-Prerequisites: PHY 105, 106 & 201 (Offered as needed) - PHY 490

-The Physics of Sports 3 hrs.
+Prerequisites: PHY 105, 106 & 201 (Offered as needed) - PHY 490 The Physics of Sports 3 hrs.
 The subject area covers many popular sports events in the Olympics including Track and Field events and popular American ball games.
 Special topics include kinematics of sports projectiles; kinematics of the 100 m and 200 m dash; physics of the long jump, high jump, pole vault, triple jump, shot put, discus and javelin.
 Physics of Basketball shooting, dribbling, passing and rebounding; baseball pitching and hitting and the fly ball trajectory; throwing the football; athletic performance trends in the Olympics, and probability and statistics in sports.
 Other topics may be covered depending on demand.
 Prerequisites: PHY 321 Mechanics I; or PHY 105 and a Mechanics course such as ME 206 Dynamics or approval of the instructor for special cases.